AndronikosGl/AppGridOnStartup-Gnome-Extention/README.md

 A gnome extention that lets user start from the app grid instead of the useless empty activities overview This version is currently supported for shell versions 43 to 47

-NOTE: On first install, the App Grid will open once.
-This is expected behavior and can be ignored
+NOTE: In some cases the app grid will open when the extension is installed for the first time.
+This can be ignored